ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ## ⚠️ Any known issues will be commented here

-- .toggle all command currently non-functional (we are looking into it).
+- `.toggle all` command currently non-functional (we are looking into it).
-- There is currently an issue with Killaura and Nuker.
+- There is currently an issue with `Killaura` and `Nuker`.
 (However, we are looking into it.)
 - There are issues with `SurvivalMode` and `FastBreak`.
 (Looking into it)

 ## Changelog